FM2233/from-patterns-to-reasoning/README.md

   LIU, Peifeng and Qian, Lu and Zhao, Xingwei and Tao, Bo. [[Paper](https://ieeexplore.ieee.org/abstract/document/10463190)]

-- **Joint Knowledge Graph and Large Language Model for Fault Diagnosis and Its Application in Aviation Assembly.** `IEEE Transactions on Industrial Informatics` `2024`

-  LIU, Peifeng and Qian, Lu and Zhao, Xingwei and Tao, Bo. [[Paper](https://ieeexplore.ieee.org/abstract/document/10463190)]

 - **Fault Knowledge Graph Construction and Platform Development for Aircraft PHM.** `Sensors (Basel, Switzerland)` `2023`

   Meng, Xiangzhen and Jing, Bo and Wang, Shenglong and Pan, Jinxin and Huang, Yifeng and Jiao, Xiaoxuan.